-The Commission allows us to "incorporate by reference" the information we file with them, which means that we can disclose important information to you by referring you to those documents.
+The Commission allows us to incorporate by reference the information we file with them, which means that we can disclose important information to you by referring you to those documents.
 The information incorporated by reference is considered to be a part of this prospectus, and later information that we file with the Commission will automatically update and supersede the information that is either contained, or incorporated by reference, in this prospectus.
 We incorporate by reference the documents listed below and any future filings we make with the Commission under Section 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934 between the date of the initial filing of the registration statement of which this prospectus is a part and the effectiveness of the registration statement, as well as between the date of this prospectus and the termination of any offering of securities offered by this prospectus.
-We are not, however, incorporating, in each case, any documents or information that we are deemed to furnish and not file in accordance with the Commission's rules.
+We are not, however, incorporating, in each case, any documents or information that we are deemed to furnish and not file in accordance with the Commission s rules.
 The documents we incorporate by reference are:

-- our Annual Report on Form 10-K for the year ended June 30, 2014; - ·our Annual Report on Form 10-K/A filed with the Commission on October 24, 2014; - ·our Current Reports on Form 8-K filed with the Commission on August 4, 2014 (as amended by our Current Report on Form 8-K/A filed on October 14, 2014) and August 6, 2014; and - •the description of our common stock contained in our Registration Statement on Form 8 A filed on October 11, 2011, including any amendment or report filed for the purpose of updating such description.
+our Annual Report on Form 10-K for the year ended June 30, 2014;

+our Annual Report on Form 10-K/A filed with the Commission on October 24, 2014 our Quarterly Report on Form 10-Q for the quarter ended September 30, 2014;

+our Current Reports on Form 8-K filed with the Commission on August 4, 2014 (as amended by our Current Report on Form 8-K/A filed on October 14, 2014), August 6, 2014 and November 12, 2014; and the description of our common stock contained in our Registration Statement on Form 8-A filed on October 11, 2011, including any amendment or report filed for the purpose of updating such description.
 You may request a copy of any or all of the documents incorporated by reference, but not delivered with this prospectus, at no cost, by writing or telephoning us at the following address and number:

+Investor Relations

+eGain Corporation

-Investor Relations eGain Corporation 1252 Borregas Avenue Sunnyvale, California 94089 Telephone (408) 636-4500
+1252 Borregas Avenue

+Sunnyvale, California 94089

+Telephone (408) 636-4500